evrichter/evrichter.github.io/_pages/about.md

 My academic background is in *Language Science and Technology*, where I studied how language can be processed by computers.
 During my Master’s at Saarland University, I gained knowledge of different fields and topics, especially in *natural language processing*, *psycholinguistics*, and *speech technology*.
 As part of my studies, I spent two exchange semesters at *Pompeu Fabra University* (Barcelona) and *Charles University* (Prague), and completed a traineeship at the *European Parliament* in Brussels.
 These experiences allowed me to work more deeply on NLP-related topics and gain experience in international and interdisciplinary settings.

 Before that, I studied *Linguistics and Translation* at Saarland University, focusing on core linguistic areas such as phonetics and pragmatics, as well as translation technologies and CAT tools.
-My bachelor’s thesis on machine translation evaluation was my first exposure to language technology and AI.
+My bachelor’s thesis on *machine translation evaluation* was my first exposure to language technology and AI.

 Ever since, I have been fascinated by how technology can process complex language and support human communication.
-Today, I work in a business intelligence–focused role, while remaining strongly interested in NLP applications, especially in areas such as *AI in healthcare* and *cognitive language processing*.
+While I work in a *business intelligence*–focused role, I remain especially interested in NLP applications, with a particular focus on *AI in healthcare* and *cognitive language processing*.
 In my free time, I love learning new languages, travelling and taking *(too many😄)* photos along the way.

 <!-- For more info